Neetesh26/Neetesh26/README.md

 <h2>🤝 Let's Collaborate!</h2>

-<p>As a developer 👨‍💻 who believes in the power of open source 🌐 and collaboration 🤝, I am always excited 😃 to work on innovative 💡 projects and share knowledge 📘 with the community 🌍.
+<p>As a developer 👨‍💻 who believes in the power of open source 🌐 and collaboration 🤝, I am always excited 😃 to work on innovative 💡 projects — from full-stack web apps to AI-powered systems — and share knowledge 📘 with the community 🌍.
 Let's build something amazing 🎉 together!</p>
 <hr>

 <h2 align="left">📞 connect Me</h2>